Furore, the Amalfi Coast's Own Fjord

 The "town that doesn't exist" and a fiord bang in the middle of Italy's Amalfi Coast.

-The name Furore comes from Terra Furoris, or 'land of fury', which dates back to the first settlers along this corner of the coastline who were struck by the roar of the waves that crash into the fjord during storms.
+The name Furore comes from Terra Furoris, or 'land of fury', which dates back to the first settlers along this corner of the coastline who were struck by the roar of the waves that crash into the Fiordo di Furore (Fjord of Furore) during storms.
 In the past, the town was actually a small fortress inhabited by a handful of locals under the rule of nearby Amalfi.
 Thanks to its unique geographic position, the fortress was virtually impenetrable.

 Roberto Rossellini filmed the second episode of his movie "L'Amore" here.
-During shooting, Rossellini and the leading female protagonist, Anna Magnani, became lovers and spent time in one of the town's "monazzeni", "Villa della Storta", which the actress later purchased.
+During shooting, Rossellini and the leading female protagonist, Anna Magnani, became lovers and spent time in one of the town's "monazzeni" (fishing houses), "Villa della Storta", which the actress later purchased.
 Later, Rossellini fell in love with Ingrid Bergman, who was visiting the coast to shoot another part of the same film in Maiori.

 To reach the tiny beach nestled at the foot of the cliffs, you must climb down the 200 steps of the staircase that begins at the coastal highway above.
 There is a Sita bus stop on the bridge above that is part of the "Amalfi - Sorrento" route; if you are coming from Salerno, you need to change bus in Amalfi.